SYSTRAN/faster-whisper/README.md

     language="en", max_new_tokens=128, condition_on_previous_text=False)

 ```
-NOTE: emprically, `condition_on_previous_text=True` will degrade the performance of `faster-distil-whisper` for long audio.
+NOTE: Empirically, `condition_on_previous_text=True` will degrade the performance of `faster-distil-whisper` for long audio.
 Degradation on the first chunk was observed with `initial_prompt` too.

 ### Word-level timestamps